 Economists and natural resource managers have tried to put a price tag on some of these services—timber, seafood, tourism, water purification—while the economic value of others—biodiversity, cultural or tribal identity, quality of life—remains conceptual.
 By one estimate, the total global value of ecosystem services has been valued at between $125–145 trillion per year (based on 2007 US dollars).1

 As the climate changes, it will influence the distribution, extent, and composition of ecosystems, and hence affect the spectrum of services and economic value they provide.
-Society’s choices of what actions to take in the face of climate change can either make it harder or easier for ecosystems to continue to provide the necessary goods and services we require.
+Society’s choices of what actions to take in the face of climate change can either make it harder or easier for ecosystems to continue to provide the goods and services we require.
 Effective action by resource managers, communities, and the public is both possible and essential.

 This introduction is abridged from the report National Fish, Wildlife, and Plants Climate Adaptation Strategy, Section 1.3.3 and 1.3.4.